 Like Okin says, in order to understand why something exists, one must study the past and all its available theories.
-So, this section will focus on the review of select literature in relation to the major concerns of my research.
-Here I review select works on the themes of gender equality, laws, and women' issues.
+So, this section focused on the review of select literature in relation to the major concerns of my research.
+Here I reviewed select works on the themes of gender equality, laws, and women' issues.